alinaberlin/catch-the-Easter-egg/README.md

 - Should catch the eggs
 - Are 3 different types of eggs: purple = 1 point, blue = 2 points and green = 4 points
 - Speed is increasing with time
-- Game ends when the player miss to catch the eggs and it's display 'Game over.
+- Game ends when the player miss to catch the eggs and it's displaying following text: 'Game over.
 You have <nr> points.'

 Game is hosted at the following location: https://stoic-blackwell-b62d8c.netlify.com/